royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 //TODO - disclaimer - pricing, demo, do not use for production, do your own research

 Below you can find a step-by-step for our AWS IoT Webinar.
-A little remider first:
+A little reminder first:

 ## What Are We Going To Build?
-We will use AWS IoT to allow our services which are external to AWS, access to our cloud platform and allow them to communicate with our backend securly.
-We will see that AWS IoT doesnt have to do with IoT neccessarily, because what is an IoT device if not a machine running Linux? (or windows, or whatever for that matter)
+We will use AWS IoT to allow our services which are external to AWS, access to our cloud platform and allow them to communicate with our backend securely.
+We will see that AWS IoT doesn't have to do with IoT necessarily, because what is an IoT device if not a machine running Linux? (or windows, or whatever for that matter)

 ## The Scenario
-We have a honeypot service deployed in our network. this service means to lure attacker by which exposing seemingly lucrative endpoints that appeal to attackers. for example RDP, SSH Servers, various databases and more. since these aren't real services, usually we wouldn't expect anyone to try to communicate with them, and so upon detecting such a connection attempt the honeypot service must inform us of this incident.
+We have a honeypot service deployed in our network. this service means to lure attacker by which exposing seemingly lucrative endpoints that appeal to attackers. for example RDP, SSH Servers, various databases, and more. since these aren't real services, usually we wouldn't expect anyone to try to communicate with them, and so upon detecting such a connection attempt the honeypot service must inform us of this incident.

 In our cloud platform, we run an audit service, and we would like the honeypot to report to it directly for each suspicious incident.
 To do this we much put in place secure authentication and authorization means, so the honeypot service can communicate with the backend securely.

-We are going to use AWS IoT for this, since everything it provides can easily be used with any scenario and not necessarily with actual IoT devices.
+We are going to use AWS IoT for this since everything it provides can easily be used with any scenario and not necessarily with actual IoT devices.

 But before we dive in, let's do a quick overview of the prominent services that AWS IoT has to offer.

 **A Note Infrastructure as code**
-Being focused on the AWS IoT, I will go through the steps using the AWS console. in a real environment, you will, of course, do thing differently.
+Being focused on the AWS IoT, I will go through the steps using the AWS console. in a real environment, you will, of course, do things differently.
 For example, you will deploy all your resources with CDK (or another similar framework), keeping the producing code in source control. and have your infrastructure "as code".